How to vote

 Vote by proxy

-Your proxy can go to your polling station to cast your vote for you.
-Or they can apply to vote for you by post.
+If the person you appoint cannot get to your polling station, your proxy can apply to vote for you by post.

 Anyone can be your proxy provided that they are: